isabella232/SC_StefanGodoroja/For Instructor/script.md

 ## Talking Head

 We won't use any payment provider in this video because there are a lot of them, many providing native SDKs to work with Apple Pay, so it's up to you to choose the one which fits your needs, but I have few more words to say.

+## [Slide 09]

 A payment providers is a party authorized to handle payments.
 You can find a list of providers on developer.apple.com.
 Apple recommended to use an already existing provider than to handle payments yourself, otherwise you'll need a payment infrastructure able to decrypt and process payments.

+## [Slide 10]

 The payment processing certificate is associated with your merchant id.
-This certificate can be create on developer portal, in Certificates, Identifiers & Profiles page, in the Merchant IDs section, when editing a merchant ID.
+This certificate can be created on developer portal, in Certificates, Identifiers & Profiles page, in the Merchant IDs section, when editing a merchant ID.
 Usually you ask payment provider for a Certificate Signing Request file, upload it on developer portal then generate the certificate and in the end you send it to the payment provider.
 It will use it for decrypting payment tokens.

 ## Demo